 The procedure for achieving initial membership in the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is found in the policy entitled Accreditation Procedures for Applicant Institutions.
 The procedure for campuses of SACSCOC member institutions to secure separately-accredited status is found in the policy entitled Separate Accreditation for Units of a Member Institution.
-The standards of the Commission are found in The Principles of Accreditation: Foundations for Quality Enhancement, which also contains a section on the mission, philosophy, and organization of SACSCOC.
+The standards of the Commission are found in 2018 Edition of the Principles of Accreditation: Foundation for Quality Enhancement , which also contains a section on the mission, philosophy, and organization of SACSCOC.
 The Handbook for Institutions Seeking Initial Accreditation describes the process of moving from Applicant to Candidate to Member institution.

 The Pre-Applicant Workshop

-Prior to submitting an Application for Membership, all prospective applicants (including campuses of member institutions seeking separate accreditation) are required to attend two workshops: the Pre-Applicant Workshop and the Pre-Applicant Institutional Effectiveness Workshop (only one person from each institution is required to attend the Institutional Effectiveness Workshop).
-These workshops which are held over a two-day period are designed to:
+Prior to submitting an Application for Membership, all prospective applicants (including campuses of member institutions seeking separate accreditation) are required to participate in two virtual workshops: the Pre-Applicant Workshop and the Pre-Applicant Institutional Effectiveness Workshop.
+These workshops are designed to address the following:

-- Provide an understanding of the Commission and its accreditation procedures.
+- The organization of SACSCOC and the accreditation procedures.

-- Provide guidance concerning documentation with the Core Requirement and the standards addressing institutional effectiveness and planning.
+- Guidance concerning documentation of compliance with the Core Requirement and the standards in the Principles of Accreditation.

-Institutions may send a maximum of two persons to each of the two workshops.
+Institutions may register a maximum of two persons for each of the two workshops

 The institution should send one registration form listing both the person(s) attending the Pre-Applicant Workshop and the person(s) attending the Pre-Applicant Institutional Effectiveness Workshop along with the fee (see Registration Forms).